sriramsowmithri9807/StudyDocAi/README.md

 - 📅 **Study Scheduler**: Plan and organize your study sessions
 - 💬 **AI Assistant**: Get instant help with your study materials
 - 💾 **MongoDB Integration**: Store user data and settings persistently
+- **AI Assistant with Llama LLM**: Integrated AI assistant that can answer questions based on uploaded documents
+- **Document Analysis**: Upload study materials for AI to analyze and extract key information
+- **Flashcard Generation**: Automatically generate study flashcards from your uploaded documents
+- **Quiz Generation**: Create custom quizzes based on your study materials

 ## 🚀 Quick Start